Democratic primary candidates find common ground in being high risk for coronavirus - The Beaverton

 And even if the worst happens, the DNC has prepared multiple contingencies.
 A newly formed Legacy Committee has begun growing a backup old man in a tube, and Jimmy Carter has been instructed to prepare for a potential second term with some Jack LaLanne calisthenics and a daily prenatal vitamin.
 When asked if the committee would consider running a woman or a younger person, the DNC rep disappeared in a mysterious puff of smoke and did not respond to follow-up emails.

-Donald was also invited to sign the statement as a show of political solidarity across party lines.
+President Donald Trump was also invited to sign the statement as a show of political solidarity across party lines.
 He declined, citing both his firm belief that he is impervious to death and his recent annexation of eight emergency ventilators from hospitals around the D.C. area for a “tremendous secret project” that will “keep America great.”